rhyrak/sort_vulnerabilities/README.md

 # CENG303 Programming Assignment #2

 Since the fetching data takes a significant amount of time, we also included responses in `responses.zip`.
-You can extract them into `cahce` file to save time and delete some of the files to check if the program can fetch data from the api.
+You can extract them into `cache` file to save time and delete some of the files to check if the program can fetch data from the api.

 ## Usage